LDRA: Formula One launch control controversy

 Following the 1994 San Marino Grand Prix, a Formula One race, the Fédération Internationale de l'Automobile (FIA) hired LDRA to investigate allegations of cheating.
 These involved driving aids that had been prohibited at the start of the year, such as traction control and launch control.
 The top three cars of Michael Schumacher (Benetton), Nicola Larini (Ferrari) and Mika Häkkinen (McLaren) were investigated and their teams were asked to surrender their systems' source code to the company.
 Ferrari complied but Benetton and McLaren refused, citing copyright reasons.
 After being fined $100,000 by the FIA, both teams complied eight days after the race.
 LDRA found that McLaren were running a program that permitted automatic gearshifts but the car was declared legal.

 The winning Benetton-Ford car was found to have launch control software in its engine management computer, designed to regulate engine speed and prevent wheel spin.
 Benetton admitted its presence but asserted that it wasn’t used during the race, asserting it was added for testing and left there due to workload pressures.
 LDRA concluded that the software likely wasn't used during the Grand Prix, leading the FIA to take no action against Benetton or Schumacher.
-The incident underscored concerns about prohibited software in Formula 1 and the challenges of enforcing regulations in the evolving landscape of engine management technology.